2.4 Using and Choosing GenAI Tools

 - Consider whether to use an “all in” or a phased approach: You may want to try inputting a prompt that encompasses the entire task, or you may choose a phased strategy that involves breaking up the task into sequential stages progressing from one request to the next.
 Again, think of what you want to achieve and decide on the best approach.

-- Craft specific prompts: The more specific the prompts, the more likely the genAI model will provide outputs that match your needs.
+- Craft specific prompts: The more specific the prompts, the more likely the LLM or other application will provide outputs that match your needs.
 Use your planning data and information to create prompts that contain information about context, problem or need, criteria, goal, etc. The more information you provide regarding context and topic, the more useful the output.

 - Treat prompting as an iterative process: Review the outputs and refine your prompts to achieve more precise, goal-oriented responses.
 The first output is usually not considered the best, so engage with the application in a conversational manner and ask it to refocus its work using additional prompting.
-If the the genAI tool does not provide you with the necessary output, consider using a different model.
+If the the LLM does not produce the necessary output, consider using a different model.

 Reviewing the Output

-Reviewing the content created by the genAI application is a critical step in ensuring that what you include in your final document is accurate, whole, and reflecting of your own and your organization’s values.
-While genAI tools offer many advantages, their known hallucinations and lack of verifiable citations can make your final document questionable.
+Reviewing the content created by the LLM is a critical step in ensuring that what you include in your final document is accurate, whole, and reflecting of your own and your organization’s values.
+While LLMs offer many advantages, their known hallucinations and lack of verifiable citations can make your final document questionable.
 When your reputation is on the line, opt for a careful review of the work you submit.

-Use the following method to compete a scaffolded review of all genAI output before you make use of it in your communications:
+Use the following method to compete a scaffolded review of all LLM output before you make use of it in your communications:

 The Four Moves of the SIFT Model–In brief and adapted for GenAI output